MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	1. Select the **Networks plans** tab, then select **Contoso plan**.
 	2. Under **Network sites** tab, select **+ Add network site**.
-	3. Create a network site for **New Your HQ** with the following information.
+	3. Create a network site for **New York HQ** with the following information.

 		- Network site name: **New York HQ site**
 		- Description: **New York HQ site network infrastructure**